Dosage Form: tablet

 Read this Patient Information before you start taking Telmisartan tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.

 What is the most important information I should know about Telmisartan tablets?

-Telmisartan can cause harm or death to an unborn baby.
+Telmisartan tablets can cause harm or death to an unborn baby.
 Talk to your doctor about other ways to lower your blood pressure if you plan to become pregnant.
-If you get pregnant while taking Telmisartan, tell your doctor right away.
+If you get pregnant while taking Telmisartan tablets, tell your doctor right away.

 - to treat high blood pressure (hypertension)

 It is not known if Telmisartan tablets are safe and effective in children.

 You should not take Telmisartan tablets if you are allergic (hypersensitive) to the active ingredient (Telmisartan) or any of the other ingredients listed at the end of this leaflet.

 For patients with diabetes, if you are taking Telmisartan tablets you should not take aliskiren.